 - Sunglasses - I recommend polarized brown/bronze lenses for maximum visibility for sight fishing shallow water.

 - Sunscreen - I recommend spf 30 or higher - you don't want a bad sunburn to ruin the rest of your vacation.

 - Hat - Wide brim works great.

 - Boat Shoes - Deck shoes or similar athletic shoe with light color non-skid sole (no black soles please).
-The boat deck is white and we need to make sure we keep your feet under you while fighting that fish!

 - Light Jacket - Even in the summertime the early morning ride out can be a little chilly.
 A rain jacket is perfect as you never know when a pop-up rain shower will roll through or we have a bit of side spray while running.